 The centre will facilitate independent living for residents.
 This means that all residents will have access to cooking facilities and an in-house food hall where they can get their groceries using a cashless points-based system.

 The centre also features a dining area and recreational spaces.

 The centre has an onsite laundry facility and will also provide an outsourced service for larger items when required.

 Families will live in a dedicated area of the centre, with its own cooking and recreational area, while single individuals will live in a separate area of the centre, also with their own cooking and recreational space.

 Staff will be on site 24/7 and will be available to answer any questions the community may have.

 Investing in the local community

-Following a regional procurement process, the Marian Hostel was offered to the Department of Justice and Equality by Bridgestock Care.
+Following a regional procurement process, the Marian Hostel was offered to the Department of Justice by Bridgestock Care.